lkw0012-sudo/AI-DTAF/README.md

 ollama pull qwen2.5:7b

-Afterwards, open the "DTCCycle" folder and run the python file (DO NOT REMOVE FROM FOLDER)  .
+Afterwards, download and open the "DTCCycle" folder and run the python file (DO NOT REMOVE FROM FOLDER)  .
 From there, paste in the responses found in "PROMPT ANSWERS" when asked by the code.